Saybrone/NucleoScope/README.md

 and predicts the gamma-ray energy emitted during transitions.

-This model is trained on nuclear structure data extracted from ENSDF (Evaluated Nuclear Structure Data File) and processed into a structured format suitable for machine learning.
+This model is trained on nuclear structure data extracted from International Atomic Energy Agency (IAEA) and processed into a structured format suitable for machine learning.

 ---